-2018 was not a kind year to plastic straws.
+The past few years have not been a kind year to plastic straws.
 California banned single-use plastic straws in restaurants.
 And, many cities and businesses embraced the anti-straw movement.
 At SAVRcup, we support these green causes because throw-away plastic straws are harmful to the environment.
 Did you know that 500 million plastic straws are used in the US on a daily basis?
 And most of these straws end up in our oceans polluting the water and killing marine life.

 Get with the times, say no to plastic pollution and leave plastic straws behind.